Force dealers to compete for your business.

 Other than that, you won't find as many options on the S Touring as you do on the EX.
 The S Touring is feature-rich but places its emphasis more on a sporty vibe.

-Compare the 2020 Kia Niro S Touring vs Touring Trim Levels.
-What is the difference?
+Compare the 2020 Kia Niro S Touring vs Touring - What is the Difference?

 At last, we have arrived at the top of the 2020 Kia Niro's line-up.
 The Touring is upscale in appearance with its gloss black radiator grille with gloss surround and chrome trim.
 A power sunroof comes standard, as do HID headlights and 18-inch alloy wheels.